Sleep-deprived parents want to know: “Is it safe for my baby to sleep in a weighted sleep sack?”

-B) Can weighted garments increase the risk of SIDS?
+Can weighted garments increase the risk of SIDS?

 This hasn’t been sufficiently studied to say “yes” or “no”.

-But, let’s consider what we do know:
+But, let’s consider one thing we do know:

 An infant’s ability to wake easily is an important protective response to stressors during sleep.